College can BE AFFORDABLE! More than 68 percent of our students receive financial aid, including scholarships, grants, work-study, and loans.

 Student employment provides opportunities for eligible students to work part-time in positions across campus and in the community.
 In order to be considered for a student employment job, apply for open "student" postings through jobs.nsc.edu.
 In order to qualify, students must be enrolled at least half-time as a degree-seeking student in the current or upcoming term and be eligible for employment in the USA.
 Students may not exceed 19.5 hours of work per week, and are paid twice per month.
 Funding is provided by both the institution and the Federal Work-Study program.
 Federal Work-Study is awarded to employed students who demonstrate need according to the FAFSA®.

-When you complete the Free Application for Federal Student Aid at fafsa.gov, you may be offered Federal Direct Loans as a part of your award offer package.
+When you complete the FAFSA®, you may be offered Federal Direct Loans as a part of your award offer package.
 Remember that you must repay the full amount of the loan plus interest to the U.S. Department of Education beginning six months after you graduate, or stop attending school at least half-time.

 To be eligible for a Federal Direct Loan a student must:

-Dependent Undergraduate Student - A first year Dependent student (parent information is required on the FAFSA), with less than 30 earned or transfer credits, may borrow up to $5,500 per year with a maximum of $3,500 of that amount being in a subsidized loan.
-Second year dependent students, with at least 30 earned or transfer credits, may borrow up to a maximum of $6,500 per year with a maximum of $4,500 of that amount in a subsidized loan.
-Third year and beyond dependent students, with at least 60 earned or transfer credits, may borrow up to a maximum of $7,500 per year with a maximum of $5,500 in subsidized loans.
+A first-year Dependent student (parent information is required on the FAFSA®), with less than 30 earned or transfer credits, may borrow up to $5,500 per year with a maximum of $3,500 of that amount being in a subsidized loan.
+Second-year dependent students, with at least 30 earned or transfer credits, may borrow up to a maximum of $6,500 per year with a maximum of $4,500 of that amount in a subsidized loan.
+Third-year and beyond dependent students, with at least 60 earned or transfer credits, may borrow up to a maximum of $7,500 per year with a maximum of $5,500 in subsidized loans.
 A dependent undergraduate student may only borrow up to an aggregate limit of $31,000.

 If you are unable to borrow Federal Direct Loans, or these loans are not sufficient to cover your cost of attendance at Nevada State, you may be able to obtain a credit-based loan from a private student loan lender.
 Because these loans are not regulated by the U.S. Department of Education, it is up to you to research and understand the terms for borrowing and repayment.
 We’ve partnered with ElmSelect to provide you with a list of lenders that Nevada State students have borrowed from in the past, along with the ability to compare the terms of these loans.